acumenrev/laptop_setup/README.md

 ### Default
 - [Firefox] Firefox Browser
-- [Brave Browser] Brave Browser: The browser that puts you first
+- [Vivaldi] Web browser with built-in email client focusing on customization and control
 - [Google Chrome] Google Chrome
 - [Postman] a collaboration platform for API development
 - [iTerm2] a replacement for Terminal